-The Board of Directors of BCPCL recommended for Hon'ble Shareholders' approval in its 59th Board Meeting to appoint of M/S Nurul Faruk Hasan & Co (affiliated with Deloitte), renowned firm from among Big-4 firms of Bangladesh, as the statutory auditors for the FY 2022-2023.
+The Board of Directors of BCPCL recommended for Hon'ble Shareholders' approval in its 59th Board Meeting to appoint of M/S Nurul Faruk Hasan & Co (affiliated with Deloitte), renowned firm of Bangladesh, as the statutory auditors for the FY 2022-2023.
 If appointed at ensuing Annual General Meeting, they will hold office until the conclusion of next annual general meeting of the Company on fixed remuneration and other terms and conditions as may be agreed upon by the Company and the auditors.